Quick Start

 Every cell in a component has a unique name, and contains an expression to compute its value.
 You can give any name you want to a cell, but two cells with the same name can not exist together in a component.
 In this guide, text that looks like Height, or Width is always referring to the name of a cell.

-Certain cells are special, in that they define how a component looks and behaves.
-Components contain cells which define its attributes - layout, color, size, rotation, reactivity, and more.
-These special cells are called Attribute Cells.
+Some cells define attributes like layout, color, size, rotation, reactivity, and more.
+These cells are called attribute cells.
 They will be covered in the upcomming section.

 In this guide, text formatted like Number, Color, or Bool indicates the type of some data.
-Usually the type is self explanatory, Number is a number, Text is some text string, like "hello".
+Usually the type is self-explanatory, Number is a number, Text is some text string, like "hello".
 A Bool can be either true or false.
-An Array is a list of values, for example [1, "hi", true].
+An Array is a list of values, for example:

 A Map is a set of named values, for example:

-There are more types, like Color, EventHandler, Anchor, and Component that will be covered later in the guide.
+Additional types like Color, EventHandler, Anchor, and Component, and others will be covered later in the guide.

 Attribute Cells